edwinperaza/mysimpletweets/README.md

 # My Simple Tweets (Twitter API)

-> What's Grid Image Search?
+> What's My Simple Tweets?

 My Simple Tweets is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.